statin answers

 Torcetrapib

+Torcetrapib was a failed statin drug, and one of the most spectacular failures in recent pharmaceutical development.
 Pfizer spent hundred of millions on it and got it all the way to Phase III clinical trials (the final phase).

-Even in late 2006 Pfizer's chief was quoted as saying "This will be one of the most important compounds of our generation."
+Shortly before pullng the plug Pfizer's chief was quoted as saying "This will be one of the most important compounds of our generation."
 A few days later, the company ended the trial because of disturbing data that was coming back.

 The scientists found an increase in mortality among patients taking the medicine, and they recommended everyone in the trail stop taking the drug immediately.
 There were 15,000 patients in the trial.

 Torcetrapib wasn't a cholesterol-lowering agent; it was a cholesterol-raising agent.
 But it promised to raise HDL, the good cholesterol.
+It was part of a drug class CETP inhibitors.

 Pfizer has at one time planned to sell it as part of the same pill as atorvastatin (in a marketing tactic called “bundling”) although they later changed that plan after protests from the medical establishment who wanted more flexibility.